 What do you do?

 I wear a lot of hats (who doesn’t, right?).
 I am a wife to my best friend of 38 years, a mother of two adult daughters, a grandmother of two sweet girls and I am an Entrepreneur at heart!
-I own a business, I am developing a new blog, I’m on the Chamber Board as well as Chamber Treasurer, and I do some crafting and traveling in between all those things.
+I’m on the Chamber Board as well as Chamber Treasurer, and I do some crafting and traveling in between all those things.

 Growing up, did you always dream that you would be doing what you’re doing now?